Coalgebraic Tools for Randomness-Conserving Protocols: Reductions

-As in \S\ref{sec:dtorat}, we construct sets of prefix-incomparable codewords $S_\y$ for each $k$-symbol output word $\y$ based on the $d$-ary expansion of $a_\y$, with the aim that the probability of encountering a codeword in $S_\y$ is exactly $a_\y d^{-k}$.
-If the protocol encounters a codeword in $S_\y$, it outputs $\y$ and restarts.
+by the Kraft inequality \eqref{eq:Krafteq}, we can construct an exhaustive prefix code based on the $d$-ary expansions of $m^{(n)}$ and the $a^{(n)}_y$ for $y\in\Gamma^k$ and apportion the codewords to sets $S_y$ and $S_m$ such that the probability of encountering a codeword in $S_y$ is $q^{(n)}_y$ and the probability of encountering a codeword in $S_m$ is $r^{(n)}$.
+If the protocol encounters a codeword in $S_y$, it emits $y$ and restarts at the start state of $D_k^{(0)}$.
+If the protocol encounters a codeword in $S_m$, it emits nothing and transitions to the start state of $D_k^{(n+1)}$.
+The component $D_k^{(n+1)}$ works the same way using the \emph{residual distribution} $(p^{(n+1)}_y : y\in\Gamma^k)$, where

-We also construct a set $S_r$ based on the $d$-ary expansion of the residual $r$.
-If a codeword in $S_r$ is encountered, then we output nothing, and instead transition to a different state to run the protocol again with the \emph{residual distribution} $\{p'_\y\}_{\y\in \Gamma^k}$, where $p'_\y$ is the probability we lost when rounding down earlier:

-The correctness of the protocol follows because each additional generation of states acts \textit{contractively} \cite{K07b} on the distribution of output symbols, with a unique fixpoint at the true distribution.
-Roughly speaking, suppose the protocol we execute at the state $\{p'_\y\}$ has an error within $\eps$, i.e. the probability that it will output the string $\y$ is bounded by $p'_\y\pm\eps$.
-As in \S\ref{sec:dtorat}, at state $\{p_\y\}$, we encounter a string in $S_\y$ and output $\y$ with probability $q_\y$.
-With probability $rd^{-k}$, we encounter a string in $S_r$ and pass to the state $\{p'_\y\}$, where we output $\y$ with probability bounded by $p'_\y\pm\eps$.
-Hence the total probability of emitting $\y$ is bounded by